Fjvega/PhotoAlbum/README.md

 # PhotoAlbum
-This is my Technical Test for Dexfreight , I choose the Gallery Test
+This is my Technichal  Test for dexFreight , I choose the Gallery Test

 ### Documentation
 ```